TritonDataCenter/java-manta/README.md

     .setMantaUser("test-user");
 ConfigContext config = new ChainedConfigContext(defaultConfig, customConfig);
 ```

-If you want to skip running of the test suite, use the `-DskipTests` property.

 ## Accounts, Usernames and Subusers
 Joyent's SmartDataCenter account implementation is such that you can have a